Panelium/old/README.md

+# This codebase has now been archived and will soon be deleted as we start working on a complete rewrite of the project.

 # This software has not yet been extensively tested for security and is therefore not recommended for production use.

 # Panelium